Mixed Berry Smoothie

 straight on shot of blender full of smoothie

-These are the basic, simple ingredients you need to make the smoothie, but you can make any additions that you want to customize this simple smoothie.
+These are the basic, simple ingredients you need to make this mixed berry smoothie, but you can make any additions that you want to customize.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

-• Fresh berries – You can also use a frozen variety if you prefer.
+• Berries – I prefer to use fresh berries because I always have them on hand.
+You can also use a frozen variety if you prefer; they make for a thicker smoothie.
 You can use one variety or you can use mixed berries.

 overhead shot of berry smoothie ingredients on a tray